 - Avoid discussions of money – Many students focus on their goal of making money for the reason why they chose the course.
 This is not a strong reason, it doesn’t show your interest in the topic directly.

 - Spelling or grammatical errors –and remove the slang!

 - Humour (the readers sense of humour might not be the same as yours).

 - Get it proof read – a few times.

 - Remember you’re applying for a university course – not a job.
 It’s useful to mention aspirations and goals if you have them but just remember it’s the course you are applying for, not a job.

 - I also suggest using com– this online app is free and will help with essay structure, spelling and grammar.

 - Be careful of your word count!

-- Look at examples – Cambridge has a database of examples based on subject: However DO NOT COPY!
+- Look at examples – Cambridge University has a database of examples based on subject: However DO NOT COPY!

 Roisin Traynor is a Guidance Counsellor, teacher and a careers writer and blogger.
 She is currently teaching at an international school in China, having previously worked in the Middle East and Ireland.
 Follow her on Twitter @Roisin_Traynor .
 For further advice on postgraduate applications and advice, visit gradireland’s dedicated further study section.